SagyBle/shirly04/README.md

 * Omer Yahalom amazing design is fully implemented!
 * We are working on connecting the chords and lyrics data base to the app. it's almost here!

+Please send me any thought or idea about my project :)

 Big thanks to **Omer Yahalom, Yuval (Biluli) Cohen, Noam Marko and Tamir Blecher.ֿ**